SportsInfoSolutions/AnalyticsChallenge2021/README.md

 • Other Data Sources — We are in a golden age of football analytics.
 Feel free to use other free, publicly available resources to aid in your analysis.
 You must provide details on any resources that you used outside the provided data, and it must be clear from your discussion what that data was used for.
 Of course, this competition is centered around the data provided, so don’t lean too heavily on other resources for your key conclusions.

 ### Notification
 The finalists will be notified of their progress via email by July 30th, 2021.
-If a finalist does not respond to the notification attempt within three (3) days from the first notification attempt, then an alternate finalist will be selected from among the eligible entrant pool.
+If a finalist does not respond to the notification attempt within 48 hours from the first notification attempt, then an alternate finalist will be selected from among the eligible entrant pool.

 ### Eligibility
 To be deemed eligible, participants must submit a monetary donation of no less than $1 to the affiliated donation collection on GoFundMe and must register via the competition website.
 There are no geographic restrictions, but work must be submitted in English.